‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 He interrupted to talk about raking forests in California during a discussion on climate change.
 He interrupted when election security came up.

-“Take a look at Carolyn Maloney’s race,” he said, citing a New York Congressional primary where the results were delayed for several weeks.
+“Take a look at Carolyn Maloney’s race,” he said, citing a New York congressional primary where the results were delayed for several weeks.

 Biden often went quiet, shaking his head or smiling or laughing, as Trump talked on.